wasp-os/wasp-os/README.rst

 Introduction
 ------------

-Wasp-os is a firmware for smart watches that are based on the nRF52 family of microcontrollers, and especially for hacker friendly watches such as the Pine64 PineTime.
+Wasp-os is a firmware for smartwatches that are based on the nRF52 family of microcontrollers, and especially for hacker friendly watches such as the Pine64 PineTime.
 Wasp-os features full heart rate monitoring and step counting support together with multiple clock faces, a stopwatch, an alarm clock, a countdown